Franky Doyle (Wentworth)

-Francesca Rose Doyle is a main character, former protagonist and a former prisoner of Wentworth Correctional Centre.
+Francesca Rose Doyle is a main character and former protagonist in the television show Wentworth.
+She is a former prisoner of Wentworth Correctional Centre.
 She served mainly as the primary antagonist for season 2, before becoming a protagonist for season 3.
 In season 4, Franky was released from Wentworth after she fought for her innocence, and began her career as a legal aide.
 She returned for seasons 5 and 6 as the series' main protagonist, until her release and subsequent departure from the series.

 Development

 In an interview da Silva said that Franky was "someone who is so dynamic, but she comes from a really messed-up childhood and that has impacted on the way she operates."